anfederico/gemini/README.md

 ```

 #### Creating your Strategy
 In addition to loading the data, you must define the strategy you want to test.
 To do this, we'll create a logic function that can be passed to the backtester when you start.
+The backtester will proceed step-wise through the dataset, copying the current/past datapoints into a variable called "Lookback" to prevent lookahead bias.
+If the data hasn't already been processed, you may process it within the logic function (this make the simulation more accurate but significantly increases runtime).
+You can then use the helper class called "Period" to conveniently reference current and past datapoints.
+With those, you may execute long, sell, short, and cover positions directly on the "Account" class based on your strategy.

 ```python